 - Make a UMD connection

 Would you like more individual help?
 To submit a private tutoring request:

 The UMD Tutoring Center makes private tutoring referrals for students aged 18 and older.
 A minimum fee of $20 per hour is suggested for each individual private tutoring session.

 Staff & Contact Information

-The Tutoring Center provides an opportunity for high achieving undergraduate students to learn and develop tutoring and leadership skills by offering free academic assistance to UMD students enrolled in a wide range of high risk and high demand courses.
+The Tutoring Center offers free academic assistance to UMD students enrolled in a wide range of high risk and high demand courses while providing an opportunity for high achieving undergraduate students to learn and develop tutoring and leadership skills.

 Tutoring Center Fast Facts

 WHO are the tutors: The Tutoring Center is staffed by trained, high-achieving undergraduate students who have been selected based on their grades in key courses and their overall GPA.